 Dinner at a Student Favourite or Cosy Pub

-There is nothing students like more than cheap food and as Cambridge is predominately made up of students, there are a number of cheap restaurants where you can get a bite to eat.
+There is nothing students like more than cheap food and as Cambridge is predominately made up of students, there are several cheap restaurants where you can get a bite to eat.

-In particular, there is some great cheap, tasty and filling Asian food for under £7-10 per meal.
+In particular, there is some great cheap, tasty and filling Asian food.
 We can highly recommend Yippee Noodle Bar, for example, which is located in the centre of town and is extremely popular with students.

 If you want to experience a traditional British pub during your one day in Cambridge then it’s best to head there during lunchtime if you are visiting England on a budget.

-There are countless pubs to choose from in Cambridge.
+Cambridge offers countless pubs to choose from.
 The Eagle, for instance, has been open since 1667 if you’re looking for a bit of history with your pint.
 The Cambridge Brew House is also a great option, which serves out local craft beer if you’re after something a bit more trendy.

-A Cambridge day trip is a fascinating day out and certainly doesn’t need to be expensive if you follow these tips!
+A trip to Cambridge from London is a fascinating day out and certainly doesn’t need to be expensive if you follow these tips!

 Have you been to Cambridge?
 What is your favourite part of the city?
 Let us know in the comments below!